hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 permission before allowing them to edit the book.
 If the user does not have the necessary permission, a **PermissionDenied** exception will be raised.

+**Use cases:**

+- **Access Control for Views and URLs:** For example, allow only authenticated users to access their profile page, while allowing administrators to access an admin dashboard.
+- **Admin Panel Permissions:** Define who can create, modify, or delete records in the admin interface for specific models.
+- **API Access Control:** Implement role-based access control (RBAC) for APIs, allowing different levels of access for different user roles.

 ### Django custom user models

 Django's built-in **User** model provides a lot of functionality for authentication and authorization, but sometimes you may